Here's how the Gossip Girl producer says they're modernizing Constance Billard for the reboot

 Update, July 22nd, 12:15 p.m.
 EDT: Spotted: Kristen Bell talking about the Gossip Girl reboot and whether she’ll reprise her voice-over role.
 Let’s just say she had the most Gossip Girl answer to the question ever.

 According to E!
 News, when asked if she’d return for the reboot, Bell said, “Maybe…I’ll never tell.”
-Fans, of course, will understand right away that she’s quoting her own words as the voice of GG.
-She signed off every episode with, “And who am I?
+Fans, of course, will understand right away that she’s quoting her own words as the voice of GG: “And who am I?
 That’s one secret I’ll never tell.
 XOXO, Gossip Girl.”
 Obviously, we’re fully on board with Bell’s reprisal, but we’ll have to wait for the rumors to be confirmed.

-When Gossip Girl aired in the late aughts, it made teen viewers secretly wish they could be like Serena van der Woodsen or Blair Waldorf.
-And since the series ended in 2012, there has been a lot of buzz about a potential Gossip Girl reboot, leaving fans wondering when—and if—they’ll be able to return to Nightingale-Bamford School.
+Original post, July 17th: When Gossip Girl aired in the late aughts, it made teen viewers secretly wish they could be like Serena van der Woodsen or Blair Waldorf.
+And since the series ended in 2012, there has been a lot of buzz about a potential Gossip Girl reboot, leaving fans wondering when—and if—they’ll be able to return to the Constance Billard School for Girls.
 Now we can say with confidence that a Gossip Girl reboot is officially happening.